nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing medication, the existing medication of the patient will be removed i.e adding of medication is not cumulative.
-* You can remove all the patient’s tags by typing m/ without specifying any medication after it.
+* You can remove all the patient’s medication by typing m/ without specifying any medication after it.
 * When editing upcoming appointment dates, the date must be in `dd-MM-yyyy` format, eg. `12-06-2022`.

 Examples: